Free English Lessons

 Now, it’s your turn!
 Here’s a task for you.
 Imagine that someone is coming to visit you.
 Pick a place in your hometown, for example the airport, train station or bus station.
 Could you give directions clearly in English so that your friend can get to your home using public transport?
 Think about it.
 Pause the video, and try saying your directions out loud.
 If you want to get really good, practise several times, until you can say everything fluently, without hesitation.

 What’s next in how to talk about transport and driving?
-Let’s see how you can talk about driving and car journeys in English.
+Let’s see how you can talk about driving and car journeys with Oxford Online English.

 3. Talking About Driving